Revenues Formulas & Definitions:

 Revenues Examples & Explanation:

 If you own a durian fruit store (smelly or not?) and sell $500 worth of durians, then your total revenue (TR) is $500.
 If you sold 10 durians in total, then your average revenue (AR) is $500/10 = $50 per durian.
-If you will earn $30 for selling the 11th durian, then your marginal revenue (MR) is $30.
+If you will earn $30 for selling the 11th durian, then your marginal revenue (MR) is $30 since MR is the additional amount you get in revenues for selling the next unit (so MR changes depending on your output).
 Note that revenue structures in Economic theory tend to vary depending on a firm’s market structure.
 In a perfectly competitive market, your marginal revenue equals to your average revenue as the price you sell your good at stays constant as a price taker.
 However, this is not the case in any other market structure where marginal revenue is twice as steep as average revenue (assuming your revenue curve is linear).

 Revenues Notes with Diagrams/Graphs: